cyco130/detype/README.md

 ## CLI Usage

 ```
   detype [-m | --remove-magic-comments] <INPUT> [OUTPUT]

     INPUT   Input file or directory

     OUTPUT  Output file or directory
       (optional if it can be inferred and it won't overwrite the source file)

+    -t, --remove-ts-comments
+      Remove @ts-ignore and @ts-expect-error comments

     -m, --remove-magic-comments
       Remove magic comments only, don't perform ts > js transform

   detype [-v | --version]

     Print version and exit

   detype [-h | --help]

     Print this help and exit
 ```

 ## Node API